 That person is a CAO.
 For most growth-stage firms in GovCon and national security, they're the hire that actually moves the company forward.

-Mike Dickerson is the CEO and Managing Partner of The Tacitus Group, LLC, a fractional executive leadership firm serving growth-stage federal contractors and national security companies.
-He brings 20+ years of IC/DoD operational leadership experience, including senior roles at ODNI, the Joint Staff, NRO, and DIA, including 12 years managing IC task order portfolios at Booz Allen Hamilton.
+Mike Dickerson is CEO & Managing Partner of The Tacitus Group, LLC.
+He spent more than 20 years in IC and DoD operational leadership, including senior roles at ODNI, the Joint Staff, NRO, and DIA, and roughly 12 years managing IC task order portfolios at Booz Allen Hamilton.